-Dynamic Therapy offers in-service trainings for staff/certain core groups of personnel that could include school administrators, athletic or music departments, teachers, or dedicated aids.
-In schools, students have multiple teachers who need to provide instruction, support, and opportunities for generalization of identified skills.
-While a speech-language pathologist might wish to contact each teacher about the integrated service roles, sometimes this approach is not practical.
-For certain topics, it is more efficient to provide an in-service training for the entire staff.
+Dynamic Therapy offers dynamic trainings (virtually and in-person) for organizations, companies, and staff/certain core groups of personnel that could include government entities, school administrators, athletic or music departments, teachers, or dedicated aids.
+In schools, students have multiple teachers who need to provide instruction, support, and opportunities for the generalization of identified skills.
+While a speech-language pathologist might wish to contact each staff member about the integrated service roles, sometimes this approach is not practical.
+For certain topics, it is more efficient to provide training for the entire staff.

 Forensic Expert Testimonies: